Trainy-ai/llm-atc/README.md

 [![](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/TrainyAI)
 [![](https://dcbadge.vercel.app/api/server/d67CMuKY5V)](https://discord.gg/d67CMuKY5V)

 LLM-ATC (**A**ir **T**raffic **C**ontroller) is a CLI for fine tuning and serving open source models using your own cloud credentials.
-We hope that this project can lower the cognitive overhead orchestration for fine tuning and model serving.
+We hope that this project can lower the cognitive overhead of orchestration for fine tuning and model serving.

 ## Installation